-Before the completion of this offering, there has been no public market for our securities.
-Future sales of substantial amounts of our securities, including shares issued on the exercise of outstanding warrants or options, in the public market after this offering, or the possibility of these sales or issuances occurring, could adversely affect the prevailing market price for our securities or impair our ability to raise equity capital.
+Before the completion of this offering, there has been no public market for our common stock.
+Future sales of substantial amounts of our common stock, including shares issued on the exercise of outstanding options, in the public market after this offering, or the possibility of these sales or issuances occurring, could adversely affect the prevailing market price for our common stock or impair our ability to raise equity capital.

-Based on our shares outstanding as of June 30, 2018, upon the completion of this offering, a total of 9,491,432 shares of common stock will be outstanding (including shares of common stock included in the units but excluding shares underlying the warrants included in the units).
+Based on our shares outstanding as of March 31, 2018, upon the completion of this offering, a total of shares of common stock will be outstanding.
 Of these shares, all of the common stock sold in this offering by us, plus any shares sold by us on exercise of the underwriters' option to purchase additional common stock, will be freely tradable in the public market without restriction or further registration under the Securities Act, unless these shares are held by "affiliates," as that term is defined in Rule 144 under the Securities Act.

-The remaining securities will be, and shares of common stock subject to stock options will be on issuance, "restricted securities," as that term is defined in Rule 144 under the Securities Act.
+The remaining shares of common stock will be, and shares of common stock subject to stock options will be on issuance, "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.
 Restricted securities may also be sold outside of the U.S. to non-U.S. persons in accordance with Rule 904 of Regulation S.